rr2661/CS4563/README.md

 Solution used SVM Classification.
 Due to time constraints it was only run on 20% of this years data, which is around 70,000 records.

+Project Information:
-Accuracy rate ~20%.
+* Accuracy rate ~20%.

-Around 80 classes (Types of crime)
+* Around 80 classes (Types of crime)

-Only uses location, date, and time information from past complaints.
+* Uses location, date, and time information from past complaints.

 ### Evaluation

-Given the accuracy rate of past solutions this accuracy might be acceptable.
-It is worth noting that they had considerably less classes so it would probably be beneficial to condense the amount of classes.
-By combining similar classes together one can get a higher accuracy with a slight loss to classification specificity.
+Given the accuracy rate of past solutions, the accuracy of this project may be acceptable.
+It is worth noting that they had considerably less classes, so it would probably be beneficial to condense the amount of classes.
+By combining similar classes together, one can get a higher accuracy with a slight loss to classification specificity.

-Note: This project used NY data, the other sources used SF data.
+Note: This project used NYC data, the other sources used SF data.

 In hindsight:
 - I should have built this project on top of one of those SF solutions so that I take theirs further and ultimately hit a higher classification rate.